-Infertility is common, affecting approximately one in ten couples of reproductive age, and the incidence is increasing.
-More couples are seeking care due to increased awareness and new highly successful infertility treatments.
+Infertility is common, affecting approximately one in ten women of reproductive age and the incidence is increasing.
+Male infertility is present in approximately 50% of these cases.
+More women are seeking care due to increased awareness and new highly successful infertility treatments.

 The American Society of Reproductive Medicine (ASRM) defines infertility as the inability to conceive after one year of regular, unprotected intercourse.
 The time is shortened to six months in women over 35 because as women age fertility can decline rapidly.

 The pages linked below have detailed information on the major causes of infertility and their treatments.

 - Male Infertility- Half of all infertility cases will have varying degrees of male infertility.
 IUI is often effective for treating mild to moderate male infertility and IVF with ICSI is often needed when it is severe.

 - Ovulatory Disorders- Ovulatory disorders are a common infertility cause and include diseases like PCOS.
 Ovulation can often be regulated using fertility drugs, such as Clomid, Letrozole, and Metformin.
 If oral medications aren't successful, IUI combined with Clomid/Letrozole and/or FSH is often the next step.
 Most patients become pregnant without needing IVF.

 - Endometriosis-Endometriosis can damage the fallopian tubes, ovaries, and other organs.
 It can also create an inflammatory environment in the pelvis.
 Endometriosis is often accompanied by pain during intercourse, urination, or bowel movements.
 Depending on its severity, it can usually be treated with drugs or laparoscopic surgery.